 Yes, we have all agreed that if you can’t reuse it.,refuse it.
-Saying NO to one use plastics.
-As we mark World environment Day, the theme is to beat plastic pollution.
-We are to work together in ensuring that we avoid use of one time use plastics.
+Saying NO to one-use plastics.
+As we mark World Environment Day, the theme is to beat plastic pollution.
+We are to work together in ensuring that we avoid the use of one-time-use plastics.

 This year’s World environment day was celebrated by more people.
-It seems that conservation education and awareness is finally get home.
+It seems that conservation education and awareness is finally getting home.
 More people are aware of the need to stop pollution.

-Most countries including Kenya have ban the use of one time use plastics.
-This was a great progress towards a plastic free universe.
+Most countries including Kenya have banned the use of one-time-use plastics.

+This was great progress towards a plastic-free universe.
 More laws are being made to regulate plastic use.

-Banning of one use plastic bags is just the beginning.
+The banning of one-use plastic bags is just the beginning.
 We should be able to find alternatives for other plastics too.
 This includes the straws, utensils, among others.
 None of the plastics decompose, hence end up harming the environment.